- The asset types required (video, image, text, audio, etc.) via the

-- Validated: Pre-tested IAB specifications
+- Validated: Pre-tested against known technical constraints

-- Discoverable: Available via
+- Discoverable: Returned via

-list_creative_formats - Maintained: Centrally hosted and updated
+list_creative_formats - Maintained: Centrally documented and updated

 Custom Formats